To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 For both Mint and Personal Capital, on iOS devices you can login to your account with your fingerprint (if your device supports it).

-Personal Capital encrypts your data with 256-bit AES and Mint uses 128-bit SSL.
-256-bit AES is more secure than 128-bit SSL so Personal Capital is better in this category.
+Personal Capital encrypts your data in transit with 256-bit AES and Mint uses 128-bit SSL (on its own servers it uses 256-bit encryption for data storage).
+256-bit AES is more secure than 128-bit SSL so Personal Capital wins this category.

-To learn more about data encryption and why higher bits are better than smaller bits, watch this video.
+To learn more about data encryption and why higher bits are better than lower bits, watch this video.

 Mint displays portfolio values but other than that they really don’t offer any type of retirement planning or investment analysis.
 This is where Personal Capital’s primary focus is.
 You can see your projected portfolio values, retirement predictions, items that may change your goals for retirement and an overview to see if you’re on track.
 Mint does not go as in-depth as Personal Capital does in this area.